Limits on the Statistical Description of Charged de Sitter Black Holes: Conclusions

 \section{Conclusions}

 In this work, we investigated the thermodynamics of four-dimensional electrically charged de Sitter black holes, focusing on the ambiguities that arise from the choice of normalization of the timelike Killing vector.
-We demonstrated that the conventional Gibbons-Hawking normalization leads to an uncommon interpretation of the black hole temperature; it expresses the surface gravity at the horizon as an acceleration measured in the frame of an accelerating observer that is located behind a horizon.
+We demonstrated explicitly that the conventional Gibbons-Hawking normalization leads to a non-standard interpretation of the black hole temperature; it expresses the surface gravity at the horizon as an acceleration measured in the frame of an accelerating observer that is located behind a horizon.

 To remedy this, we adopted the Bousso-Hawking normalization of the Killing vector.
 This choice expresses the different thermodynamic quantities with respect to the frame of the unique freely falling observer at a fixed radial location in between the (outer) black hole horizon and cosmological horizon.
 This provides a more physically coherent picture, and we derived the corresponding first laws of thermodynamics for both the black hole and cosmological horizon.
-This led to the introduction of a new mass parameter $\tilde M$ whose variation equals the variation of the mass parameter $M$ (defined in the normalization used by Gibbons and Hawking) multiplied by a redshift factor that adapts it to the frame of the freely falling observer.
+This led to the introduction of a new mass parameter $\tilde M$ whose variation equals the variation of the mass parameter $M$ (defined in the normalization used by Gibbons and Hawking) multiplied by a redshift factor that adapts it to the frame of the stationary free-falling observer.

 Our primary result is the calculation of the black hole heat capacity using the Bousso-Hawking normalization, with a focus on its behavior near the three extremal limits: cold, Nariai, and ultracold.
 As established in the literature and discussed in the main text, a heat capacity that approaches order unity at low temperatures typically signals the breakdown of the semi-classical thermodynamic description.
 For asymptotically flat black holes, this phenomenon has been understood to stem from quantum corrections to the Euclidean path integral's saddle-point approximation.
-While these corrections are negligible at high temperatures, they dominate at low temperatures, yielding characteristic logarithmic (log-$T$) corrections to the partition function.
+While these corrections are negligible at high temperatures, they dominate at low temperatures yielding the characteristic logarithmic (log-$T$) corrections to the partition function originating from fluctuations around the saddle-point that become dominant at zero temperature.